-Rainier Guest Services is the park concessioner at Mount Rainier National Park, RGS operates Paradise Inn and National Park Inn, as well as food and gift facilities at the Henry M. Jackson Memorial Visitor Center and Sunrise Day Lodge.
-RGS's goal is to provide the finest service for guests while helping the NPS preserve the natural and cultural history of Mount Rainier.
-Contact: P.O.
-Box 108, 55106 Kernahan Road East, Ashford, WA 98304; (360) 569-2275; mtrainierguestservices.com.
+Rainier Guest Services is the park concessioner at Mount Rainier National Park and operates Paradise Inn and National Park Inn, as well as food and gift facilities at the Henry M. Jackson Memorial Visitor Center and Sunrise Day Lodge.
+RGS offers the finest service for guests while helping the NPS preserve the natural and cultural history of Mount Rainier.
+Visit mtrainierguestservices.com or call (360) 569-2275 for more information.